File IQ Version 10.3+ - Sizing UI

 Tip: Use the Summary page on the Nasuni Orchestration Center (NOC) Dashboard to help identify the total number of files across all volumes (Total Files).
 Since this value includes all data written, overwritten, and deleted from the cloud, you should reduce it slightly.

-The following example demonstrates 2 “Large” volumes that each contain 50,000,000 files, collectively adding up to 100 million files with a <5% file change rate.
+The following example shows 2 “Large” volumes, each containing 50,000,000 files, for a total of 100,000,000 files, with a <5% file change rate.

 Note: Check for yellow and red cells in the table, because they highlight values entered that have yet to be confirmed as supported or are outside operational capabilities.